How much does sheltered housing cost?

 - Service charges might be charged monthly, quarterly or annually.

-- Charges vary, depending on the type of property and services included, but they could be anything from £100 to £300, or even in excess of £500 per month for a luxury property.
+- Charges vary, depending on the type of property and services included, but they could be anything from £150 to £300 per month, or considerably higher for a luxury property.

 Be warned that fees such as the service charge are ongoing, regardless of whether the property is occupied.
-So if you had to move into alternative accommodation or were in hospital for a long period, for example, charges would still apply.
+So if you had to move into alternative accommodation or were in hospital for a long period, the charges would continue to apply.

-There have also been examples of times when the service may change – such as a 24/7 service manager changing to being around only, say, during the day – but the service charge isn’t altered accordingly.
-You should ask for any changes, whether to the charge or the service, to be sent to you in writing.
+We have heard of situations where the services provided may change – for example, a service manager was previously on site 24/7, but this later changes to daytime only – but the service charge isn’t altered accordingly.
+You should ask for any changes to the services or charges to be sent to you in writing.

 Be warned that fees such as the service charge are ongoing, regardless of whether the property is occupied.